 Google has a unique advantage when it comes to Kubernetes.
 Google created Borg, the container orchestration system that laid the groundwork for Kubernetes.
 Not only does Google know the ins and out of Kubernetes better than anyone else, but GKE tends to receive new features faster than other hosted Kubernetes services.

-GKE also offers a streamlined process for spinning up Kubernetes clusters.
+Google Kubernetes Engine (GKE) also offers a streamlined process for spinning up Kubernetes clusters.
 The Kubernetes master—which runs the Kubernetes control API server, scheduler, and other core components—is fully abstracted away and managed by GKE for free.
 Containers run on worker nodes, which are Google Compute Engine (GCE) instances that you can either provision yourself or scale automatically based on demand.
 Since GKE runs unmodified Kubernetes, you can interact with your cluster using standard management tools such as kubectl.

 GKE also integrates well with other GCP services.
 If you already host applications, services, or other workloads on GCP, integrating those workloads with your Kubernetes application is significantly easier with GKE.